mobily-enterprises/jsonreststores/README.md

 ## Indexing functions

-Indexing is delegated to SimpleDbLayer, which will generate the right indexes depending on the defined schema.
-Two functions are available directly from JsonRestStores -- which just call the equivalent ones in the store's DB layer:
+The only indexing function available is:

-* `generateSchemaIndexes( options, cb )` -- it generates all indexes for the defined schema. `options` can have `background: true` if you want the operation to run in the background
+* `generateStoreAndSchemaIndexes( options, cb )` -- The name speaks for itself. `options` can have `background: true` if you want the operation to run in the background

-* `dropAllIndexes( cb )` -- it drops all indexes.
-This must obviously be avoided during production
+This function will run SimpleDbLayer's generateSchemaIndexes(), as well as adding store-specific indexes:

+* Will create an index with all `idParams`
+* Will create a new index for each searchable field, in the form `workspaceId + searchableField` since most searches will be run by users within their `workspaceId` domain
+* Will create a compound index with `paramIds + field` for each `sortable` field

 ## Queries